fightingox1/codeorg-api-docs/readme.md

 <br>
   <code>https://codeorg-api.com/server/get-ready{"+user+"}"</code>
 <br>
-in the example user would be the user assigned from get-user
+in the URL user would be the user id assigned from get-user
 <br>
 <br>
 Example: